Aabayoumy/Aabayoumy.github.io/content/posts/laps/index.md

 ## Prerequisite

 - Implement new LAPS https://learn.microsoft.com/en-us/windows-server/identity/laps/laps-overview
-- This script will not work with legacy LAPS
+- You can use same script for legacy LAPS but Last command will not work with legacy LAPS

 ## PowerShell Script